-- Cote, A. (forthcoming).
+- Cote, A. (2020).
 Gaming Sexism: Gender and Identity in the Era of Casual Video Games.
-In production with New York University Press.
+New York University Press.

 Refereed Journal Articles

 - Cote, A., Wilson, A., Hansen.
 J., Harris, B., Rahman, M., Can, O., Fickle, T., and Foxman, M. (2023).
 Taking Care of Toxicity: Challenges and Strategies for Inclusion in U.S. Collegiate Esports Programs.
 Journal of Electronic Gaming and Esports 1(1). https://doi.org/10.1123/jege.2022-0031

 - Cote, A. and Harris, B. (2023).
 Inevitable or Exploitative?
 A Case Study of Consumers’ Divergent Attitudes towards Video Game Crunch.
 Media Industries 10(1). https://doi.org/10.3998/mij.2357

 - Cote, A. and Harris, B. (2023).
 The Cruel Optimism of “Good Crunch”: How Game Industry Discourses Perpetuate Unsustainable Labor Practices.
 New Media & Society, 25(3), 609-627. https://doi.org/10.1177/14614448211014213

 - Cote, A., Can, O., Foxman, M., Harris, B., Hansen, J., Rahman, M., and Fickle, T. (2023).
 The COVID Season: Collegiate Esports Programs’ Material Challenges and Opportunities During the 2020-21 Pandemic.
 Games and Culture, 18(2), 229-250. https://doi.org/10.1177/15554120221088116